RosettaCommons/documentation/scripting_documentation/Developing-for-the-Broker.md

 ## MoveMapMovers and ScriptCM

-First, take a look at the [[ScriptCM|ClientMovers#ScriptCM]] section above to see what it's all about.
+First, take a look at the [[ScriptCM|ClientMovers#ScriptCM]].
 Here's how you can make your mover acceptable as a ScriptCM client mover:

 1. Make sure your mover is accessible in RosettaScripts.
 2. Make your mover inherit from MoveMapMover instead of just Mover.